 The Grundfos pump controller provides low-level pump control, as well as monitoring of pumps and suction and discharge pressures.
 It is installed in the site switchboard, and communicates with the RTU.
 The pump controller also allows local control of the Grundfos pump system by personnel on site via an inbuilt HMI panel.

 The RTU to be installed as part of this standard is the Schneider SCADAPack 535e.
 (This standard is the first to incorporate Schneider SCADAPack 535e RTUs, due to the phasing out of the SCADAPack ES RTU, previously used on Water Booster sites.)
-The RTU is installed in the switchboard on site and is responsible for high-level control of the pumps, as well as capture of monitoring information from the pump controller, pumps, flow meter and pressure gauges, and other station status information.
+The RTU is installed in the switchboard on site and is responsible for high-level control of the pumps, as well as capture of monitoring information from the pump controller, pumps, flow meter and pressure transmitters, and other station status information.

 Modbus TCP protocol is used for communication between the RTU and the Grundfos pump controller.
 DNP3 protocol is used for communications with the UUTS SCADA system and other (peer) sites.